'Uncomfortable truth’: The new push for a slavery reparations commission in Congress

 H.R.
 40 has a long history in the House, championed for decades by the late Rep. John Conyers (D-Mich.) and now by Lee.

-The reparations commission would study the history of slavery, the role federal and state governments played in supporting slavery and racial discrimination against the descendants of enslaved Africans.
+The reparations commission would study the history of slavery, the role federal and state governments played in supporting slavery, and racial discrimination against the descendants of enslaved Africans.

 “Economic issues are the root cause for many critical issues impacting the African American community today,” Lee said.